Valor Christian High School

-Valor Christian High School is a private, Christian high school in Highlands Ranch, Colorado, United States.
+Valor Christian High School is a private, christian high school in Highlands Ranch, Colorado, United States.
 The school colors are Navy blue, Columbia blue, and white, and the school nickname is The Eagles.
 Valor has four major focuses: Academics, Arts, Athletics, and Discovery (missionary outreach).

 Academics

 Valor Christian has been named a Blue Ribbon school twice.
 The first time was in 2015 and the second in 2021.
 Valor Christian was the only Colorado high school named as a National Blue Ribbon School in 2021.

 Valor Christian offers a variety of Advanced Placement (AP) courses as well as Dual Credit (DC) courses through certified local universities.
-As of the 2020–2021 school year Valor Christian offers 21 AP Courses and 14 DC courses.
+As of the 2025–26 school year Valor Christian offers 18 AP Courses and 28 DC courses, with an average ACT score of 25.

 Campus

 The Valor Christian campus is 35 acres, and consists of: an academic building with a library, labs, and 35 classrooms; the Valor Center for Culture & Influence, including a theatre, performance hall, and studios and classrooms for arts and media; and the athletics facilities, including the athletics building, a 5,200-seat artificial turf stadium, and athletics fields.
+Plans exist for a STEM Building and Aquatics building, yet the necessary land and funding has not been acquired by the school.

+Arts + Media

+The school has a robust arts and media program.
+They offer more than 20 different arts courses.
+The Valor Center for Culture & Influence hosts more than 40,000 visitors a year in the 700-seat performance hall.
+Valor's performance hall is the only high school theatre in the state that has a hydraulic orchestra pit and second one in any theatre in the state.
+Valor also has a conservatory program, for students to take specialized classes and private lessons in their field of study.

 Athletics

-The school is known for its sports program, especially football.They have been to the state championships multiple times.
+The school is known for its sports program, especially football.
+They have won multiple state championships.

-State Championships
+State championships

 Notable Coaching Staff

 Valor has been known to have high-profile coaches.
 2 time NCAA Champion Coach and Stanley Cup Finalist Assistant Coach George Gwozdecky has been the Ice hockey coach at Valor since 2015.
 For the 2018 and 2019 Football seasons Super Bowl Champion Ed McCaffrey was the head coach.
 Brent Vieselmeyer, now an NFL assistant coach, was head coach at Valor Christian.
 Four Time World Series Champion Mike Timlin continues to work as an assistant for the Valor baseball team.